fmml2021/fmml2021/README.md

 The high-risk people are those whose "weighted-sum of all features" falls above 4.0

-FMML team members are required to develop a prototype that works, as soon as possible, and host it on their personal GitHub account.
-The input data would be a set of features for citizens of Madagascar.
+FMML team members are required to develop a prototype (preferably, a python function) that works, as soon as possible, and host it on their personal GitHub account.
+The python function should accept input data, which would be a set of features for citizens of Madagascar, and inform which of those citizens are prone to risk.